lewisbennett/dialog-messaging/README.md

 - Toast
 - Snackbar

-\*Synchronous and Asynchronous methods are available.
+\*Synchronous and asynchronous methods are available.

 ## Getting Started